ncmreynolds/retroTerm/documentation/readme.md

 The library can attach a keyboard shortcut to a widget that allows it to be selected or 'clicked' with the keyboard.
 The placement and look of the shortcut is affected by the widget's [style](#styles).
 It is recommended you try the example code to see how they look.

-The shortcut key is set using the same [key codes](#key-codes) as other [keyboard](#keyboard) methods.
+The shortcut key is set using the same [key codes](#key-codes) as other [keyboard](#keyboard) functions.
 The commonly expected shortcuts are the 'F1' to 'F12' keys but others are possible.

 ```c++
 void widgetShortcutKey(uint8_t widgetId, uint8_t shortcutKey);